matthirten13/bannasch-dog-genetics-lab-beta/index.md

 # Danika Bannasch Genetics Lab

-A dog and horse genetics laboratory located at the Weill School of Veterinary Medicine, UC Davis.
+A dog and horse genetics laboratory located at the Weill School of Veterinary Medicine, University of Califoria, Davis.
 We study variants leading to disease and look at the impact of LINE-1 retrotransposons on cancer development.

 {% include section.html %}